 During perimenopause, your ovaries start to falter, and hormone production slowly declines.
 The first hormone to go down is progesterone.
 Meanwhile, estrogen levels either stay normal or may also fluctuate, but not as much as progesterone.
 With enough estrogen and lesser progesterone, an imbalance in ratio takes place.
 This is called estrogen dominance (ED).

 So, here’s the thing, when estrogen is properly regulated, and it stays within normal, it takes good care of your heart and blood vessels.
-With progesterone by its side, it doesn’t overdo its effects and estrogen becomes your ally in maintaining heart health.
+With progesterone by its side, it doesn’t overdo its effects and estrogen become your ally in maintaining heart health.

 However, in ED, estrogen becomes the boss.
 Add all the fake estrogens that you’re exposed to every day, from the food you eat to the products you use and the environment you’re in, your estrogen levels shoot up.
 And with little progesterone to oppose and keep its effects in check, estrogen goes on a rampage.